 “The name ‘Mahakankala’ is a Sankskrit name.
 ‘Maha’ means ‘great’ and Kankala has many meanings, but its principal meaning is ‘compassion’.
 Therefore, the real meaning of ‘Mahakankala’ is ‘Bodhisattva’.
 This indicates that many people at this Center will develop great compassion and become true Bodhisattvas.”

 -Geshe Kelsang Gyatso, December 1995, Santa Barbara

 Mahakankala Buddhist Center offers a variety of introductory meditation classes throughout the area.
-Currently, we are offering meditation classes in Santa Barbara, Santa Maria, and Lompoc.
+Currently, we are offering meditation classes in Santa Barbara and Lompoc.

 These classes are designed to give a broad introduction to Buddhist meditation, ideas, and practice.
 Each class combines guided meditation with practical advice that can be applied immediately as a method for solving the stress and problems of modern life.

 The classes are excellent for beginners or for those who are able to attend only occasionally, as well as for those who want to follow a systematic series of classes.
 The classes are designed both as a series and as independent classes, so you can attend any of the intro classes, even if the series has already started.